sambuckwild/Spark-SQL-Case-Study/README.md

    2. You may want to save some temporary files if certain processing steps take long time.

 2. A presentation about your insights.
-Later this afternoon you'll stop work and get together as a class to present your findings.
+   1. Later this afternoon you'll stop work and get together as a class to present your findings.
 You can either choose to use slides/readme.md or jupyter notebooks.
 The latter might be nice, because you may want to highlight bits of code.

 ## Hints and Suggestions

 ### 1. Filtering Non-UTF Characters

 1. We suggest reading in the data into spark RDDs, not directly into Dataframes.
 You can do so using the ```textFile``` command from the ```SparkContext```, and then getting python dictionaries using the ```json``` class.
 If you do a ```take(1)```, it should work just fine.
 If, however, you try to do a count, you'll end up throwing an error.
 This happens because the ```json``` class fails when you encounter the non-utf8 characters in the dataset.
 To get around this, you should wrap the json decoding in a ```try - except``` block, and return ```None``` if an exception is hit.
 You can then filter out none.
 2. You can also try to preprocess the text file before loading into RDDS.
 See this StackOverflow [answer](https://stackoverflow.com/questions/26541968/delete-every-non-utf-8-symbols-from-string) and give it a try.

-### 2. Working with Messy Data
+### 2. Tips on Working with Messy Data

-This will be the most challenging dataset you've had to work with up to this point because it is **REAL**.
-The data is somewhat large, and tweets are a complicated and messy source of information.
+1. This will be the most challenging dataset you've had to work with up to this point because it is **REAL**.

+2. The data is somewhat large, and tweets are a complicated and messy source of information.
 Your first steps should be to understand which fields you'll be leveraging.
 Once you've read in the data, start by doing a ```take(1)``` to get a feel for what a tweet JSON string looks like.

-Also note that data is messy so you'll need to do a lot of checks and filter out inconsistent data.
+### 3. Be a Resilient Debugger and Read Error Message Carefully.